Trivandrum – Evergreen City of India

 Best time to Visit: October to April

 More popularly known by its anglicised name Trivandrum, Thiruvananthapuram is the capital of Kerala and one of the most scenically beautiful spots in the country.
-Sun-kissed beaches covered with golden sands and swaying palm trees, lush hills, serene backwaters and a rich cultural heritage are a few positive characteristics of this ‘God owned retreat’.
+Sun-kissed beaches covered with golden sands and swaying palm trees, lush hills, serene backwaters, and rich cultural heritage are a few positive characteristics of this ‘God-owned retreat‘.

 Thiruvananthapuram is made up of the words Thiru, Anantha, and Puram, which means the sacred city of Anantha the snake, which occupies an important place in Hindu mythology, is the carrier of Lord Vishnu.
 The centuries-old city has recently grown into a major tourist attraction with its numerous tourist attractions and the international airport which serves as a gateway for tourists coming to Kerala.

 Climate & Best time to Visit

 The climate of Trivandrum is moderate with high levels of humidity owing to its proximity to the sea.
 The conditions remain pleasant throughout the year with the average temperature remaining around 30 degrees during summers and mid-’20s during the winters.
 Monsoon rains lash the area from May to September.
 The best time to visit the place is from October to April.

 Tourist Attractions in Trivandrum

 Trivandrum is home to three enchanting beaches which with its silvery beaches have always been a major tourist magnet.
 Swaying palm trees, thrilling adventure sports and the sweet sound of water splashing against the rocks are some of its umpteen wonders.
 The lighthouse beach is the place where a number of hotels, yoga centers, and restaurants have sprung up.